-UPDATE December 24, 2020 – The Southeast Framework seeks to ensure the new and growing neighborhoods in the southeast sector of San Francisco (SoMa to Candlestick Point) will have a quality of life and access to amenities and services equivalent to those available in neighborhoods throughout the City.
-The Southeast Framework report can be reviewed here:
+UPDATE July 2021 – The Southeast Framework seeks to ensure the new and growing neighborhoods in the southeast sector of San Francisco (SoMa to Candlestick Point) will have a quality of life and access to amenities and services equivalent to those available in neighborhoods throughout the City.

 The purpose of the Southeast Framework is to identify standards for community facilities, present information on existing community facilities, and to analyze the impact of a growing population on existing facilities.
 The Framework also presents the key findings and recommendations for how to address the growing demand on community facilities in the Southeast.